trailofbits/manticore/README.md

 ## Installation

 We recommend the use of Manticore in a virtual environment, though this is optional.
+To manage this, we recommend installing [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
-To set up a virtual environment, in the root of the Manticore repository, run
+Then, to set up a virtual environment, in the root of the Manticore repository, run

 ```
 mkvirtualenv manticore